CodyReichert/awesome-cl/README.md

 supports a full development environment, including dynamic file loading and debugging.
 A modified version of GDB is used to debug WCL programs, providing support for mixed language debugging.
-* [replic](https://github.com/vindarel/replic/) - helpers to turn existing code into a readline application, with a focus on defining the completion of the commands' arguments.
-Also comes as a ready to use executable, that transforms a user's lispy init file into readline commands.
-[MIT][200].
-* [cl-all](https://github.com/shinmera/cl-all) - A script to run Lisp snippets in multiple implementations.
-This allows you to quickly compare implementation behaviour and differences.
-[Artistic License 2.0][51].
-* [clawk](https://github.com/sharplispers/clawk) - an AWK implementation embedded into Common Lisp, to search files for lines and perform specified actions on its fields.
-BSD-style.
-* [ScriptL](https://github.com/rpav/ScriptL) - Shell scripting made Lisp-like!
-Or, live-coding remote function calls for the shell.
-Write a command in the REPL, and run it instantly in the shell.
-[LLGPL][8].

 Text Editor Resources